The 10 Best Parks in Japan

 6. Nagashima Spa Land

-An excellent park with several roller coasters and rides for all ages, a very good water park to have fun in the strong heat of Japan, and an outlet with clothes, sneakers, watches, accessories, etc., all from famous brand names and at very affordable prices.
-Located in Nagashimacho Urayasu, Kuwana – Mie Prefecture.
+An excellent park with several roller coasters and rides for all ages, plus a very good water park for the strong summer heat in Japan and an outlet with clothes, sneakers, watches, accessories, and more, all from famous brands at very affordable prices.
+It is located in Nagashima, Kuwana, Mie Prefecture.

 7. Green Land Resort

-A large resort located in Kumamoto that attracts more than 3 million people per year.
+A large resort in Kumamoto that attracts more than 3 million visitors per year.
 The resort includes an amusement park, Greenland, hotels, golf courses, barbecue areas, gardens, bowling, pools, onsen, and many other attractions.

 8. Rusutsu Resort

 Rusutsu Resort has direct access to ski slopes, so you have more time to practice Snowboarding, snow tubing, and snowmobiling.
-You can visit the spa to relax while enjoying massages, body treatments, or aromatherapy; the BELLE VUE, one of the 9 restaurants, serves French cuisine.
-This elegant hotel offers 2 bars, a golf course, as well as rooms with flat-screen TVs and refrigerators.
-Skiers can enjoy access to storage, rentals, and ski lessons.
+You can visit the spa to relax with massages, body treatments, or aromatherapy.
+Belle Vue, one of the nine restaurants, serves French cuisine.
+This elegant hotel also offers two bars, a golf course, and rooms with flat-screen TVs and refrigerators.
+Skiers can also use storage, rentals, and ski lessons.
 Of course, it also has a huge amusement park.

 The 10 best parks in Japan